mdyd-dev/marketplace-module/generators/blank-marketplace/README.md

 # blank-marketplace

-This module is supposed to give you a quick(er) start into marketpace development by giving you some things already setup.
+This module is supposed to give you a quick(er) start into marketpace development by giving you some problematic things already setup.

 ## webpack build process